flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   underscore `_`.
 If any component has an initial digit, it needs to be prefixed with an underscore similarly.

-- The ID must not end in generic terms like `.desktop` or `.app`.
+- The ID must not end in generic terms like `.desktop, .app, .linux`.
   It's fine to repeat the application name in such cases.

 - The ID must exactly match the [ID tag](/docs/for-app-authors/metainfo-guidelines/#id) in Metainfo file.